 What inspired you to get into law?

 With extensive experience within the Health and Social Care sector, I've consistently developed a strengths-based approach to my work.
-As a Client Liaison Manager, these skills help me advocate for our clients and champion their rights to the rehabilitation they need.
+As a support and rehabilitation coordinator, these skills help me advocate for our clients and champion their rights to the rehabilitation they need.

 What is the most rewarding aspect of your role?